 The Health Department is required to review all engineered plans for proposed septic system installations to verify proper sizing, location and compliance with State Regulations.
 In addition, the department must monitor the progress of these installations by conducting a series of site inspections.
 The process begins with a detailed evaluation of the soil at the site, followed by a percolation test.
+Next the design engineer submits a septic design pan to the Health Department for review.
+The review process is quite comprehensive and frequently requires the engineering firm to submit plan revisions due to errors and omissions.
+The final phase in the process is the system installation field inspections.
+In general, 2 -3 field inspections are required; however more complicated designs or large systems often require additional site visits.
 Both new systems and systems requiring repairs or upgrades must follow these procedures.
 On average, the Health Department receives 35-55 applications per year for new septic system installations and repairs, all of which require thorough plan review and multiple field inspections.
 As the more suitable building lots are built out, the marginal sites with very high percolation rates are now being developed.
 The required percolation testing of these marginal sites take more time in the field, often with re-testing of the same site.
 This trend is likely to continue as the town continues to experience growth.